Last updated: May 5, 2026

 What happens after approval in Texas

 Read your notice closely.
-Texas notices may show program codes such as MC-QMB, MC-SLMB, MC-QI-1, or MC-QDWI in the HHSC system described in the Texas handbook.
+Texas notices may show program codes such as MC-QMB, MC-SLMB, MC-QI-1, or MC-QDWI.
 The notice should tell you the program and effective date.
-For QMB, Texas policy says the benefit usually begins on the first day of the month after HHSC finishes the eligibility decision.
+For QMB, Texas policy usually starts coverage on the first day of the month after HHSC finishes the eligibility decision.

 If you get QMB, tell every provider.
 Show your Medicare card and your Texas Medicaid or QMB proof at each visit.
-Under Medicare’s QMB billing rules, providers cannot bill you for Medicare-covered deductibles, coinsurance, or copays.
+Providers should not bill you for Medicare-covered deductibles, coinsurance, or copays.
 If you have Original Medicare, keep your Medicare Summary Notices because they can help prove QMB status when a billing office gets it wrong.

-If you are married: Texas uses the couple income limits when both spouses apply for the same MSP, but Texas policy also says that when only one spouse applies, part of the other spouse’s income may be considered.
-That is why married Texans should send complete information for both spouses, even when only one person needs help.
+If you are married: Texas uses the couple income limits when both spouses apply for the same MSP.
+When only one spouse applies, part of the other spouse’s income may still be considered.
+Married Texans can avoid delays by sending complete information for both spouses the first time.

 What to do if a doctor bills a QMB enrollee